Sinharaja forest reserve Tours

 What time should I start my trek in the Sinharaja forest reserve?

-It is recommended to start the Sinharaja rainforest tour at early hours (at least by 7.30 am).
+It is recommended to start the Sinharaja rainforest tours at early hours (at least by 7.30 am).
 The ticket counter opens daily at 6.00 am.
 The frequent rain is expected during the south-west monsoon (from April to November) and the rainfall is less frequent during the rest of the year.
+A large number of Sri Lankan tour operators offer Sinharaja forest reserve tours but only seerendipity tours offer the Sinharaja southern trail with the access to southern Sinharaja waterfalls.
+This is a private tour starting from your hotel, of which a latter part of the drive takes place in a 4 wheel drive jeep.
+If you wish to book Simnharaja forest reserve tours, you can contact seerendipity tours and they will assist you to get it done.

 Sinharaja rain forest entrance